Why get involved?

 - Restructuring the Independent Living Team to include an additional member of staff to support our Independent Living schemes.
 The Independent Living Steering Group then decided how the staff should split their time across schemes, suggesting that implementing 4 half days a week would be preferred.
 From January 2020 this is now in place.

 - Carrying out a social media campaign to encourage more customers to get involved.
 This was carried out in January 2020 via Facebook.

-- Asking customers for correct / preferred contact information.
-This is now done via customers services on every call.
+- Asking customers for up to date and preferred contact information.
+This is now done via Customers Services on every call.

-- Creating a new system for job sheets and job codes service Connect now live for estates team and jobs can now be issued to mobile devices.
+- Creating a new system for job sheets and job codes.
+Service Connect is now live for Estates Team and jobs can now be issued to mobile devices.

 - Carrying out a staff wellbeing survey to understand how to improve staff retention.

-- Changing how we support new tenants by adding an additional visit in the first few weeks of tenancy.
-We now have visits before 6 weeks and high risk new customers will be given more time and support at sign-up.
+- Changing how we support new customers by adding an additional visit in the first few weeks of tenancy.
+We now have visits before 6 weeks and vulnerable new customers will be given more time and support at sign-up.

-- Monitoring and understanding how and why tenancies fail, by carrying out exit surveys with tenants and creating a performance measure for this.
+- Monitoring and understanding how and why tenancies fail, by carrying out exit surveys with customers and creating a performance measure for this.